pjnalls/pjnalls/README.md

 </h2>

-👨‍💻 I create, enhance, and maintain React, Angular, .NET, and React Native web and mobile apps where I work and in my spare time.
-I mainly write code in C# and TypeScript.
+👨‍💻 I create, enhance, and maintain React, Angular, .NET, and React Native web and mobile apps and services where I work and do extended amounts of yoga in my spare time.<br/>
+I primarily write code in either C# and TypeScript, currently learning Python, and can read in multiple natural languages.

 🧬 Hopefully through my work, I can inspire others to make their work "human-centered"—as human-computer interaction (HCI) becomes of paramount with advancements in technologies such as artificial general intelligence (AGI), metaverse-user experiences, etc.